Vietnam.vn - Nền tảng quảng bá Việt Nam

 Agricultural product price list

-Natural gas prices spike more than 10%
+Natural gas prices surged by more than 10%.

-Specifically, WTI crude oil prices edged up 0.87% to $73.16/barrel; Brent crude oil prices were stable at $76.76/barrel.
-Natural gas prices jumped 0.31 cents, or about 10.12%, to $3.35/MMBtu.
+Specifically, WTI crude oil prices edged up slightly by 0.87%, to $73.16 per barrel; Brent crude oil prices remained stable at $76.76 per barrel.
+Natural gas prices surged by 0.31 cents, or approximately 10.12%, to $3.35 per MMBtu.

 Thị trường hàng hóa 4/2: Giá đậu tương phục hồi trở lại